aalgikar27/attendance-system/README.md

 🔐 Environment Variables
 Ensure you create a .env file in both frontend/ and backend/ as needed (e.g., for API base URLs or secret keys).
 Never commit secrets to GitHub.

-🤝 Contributions
-Feel free to fork the repo and create pull requests if you'd like to contribute!